BET SEFER CURRICULUM GUIDE

 KITAH VAV: (6TH GRADE)

-Focus: Mastery of the Shabbat morning Torah and Musaf services; Talmud, Shulchan Aruch, Tanakh, Life Cycle (including mikvah, birth, brit milah, brit bat, b’nai mitzvah, wedding, death and dying, shalom bayit, Jewish funeral customs), and Text Study
+FOCUS: Mastery of the Shabbat morning Torah and Musaf services; Introduction to Talmud, Tanakh, Life Cycle (including mikvah, birth, brit milah, brit bat, b’nai mitzvah, wedding, death and dying, shalom bayit, Jewish funeral customs); learning to navigate a siddur and chumash.

 Goals: Students will be able to individually chant almost all of the Saturday morning Torah and Musaf services.
 Students will have an increased Hebrew vocabulary and comprehension.
-Students will have a very basic understanding of and familiarity with some of the holy books of Judaism.
+Students will have a very basic understanding of and familiarity with some of the holy books of Judaism, including the Siddur, the Chumash, the Tanakh and the Talmud.
 Students will know the basics of Jewish customs as they relate to common life cycle events, understanding the practices that Conservative Jews follow and the meanings behind them.
 Students will be introduced to text study analysis and will practice using primary sources (Torah and commentary) to think critically.

 KITAH ZAYIN: (7TH GRADE)